a-basuony/html-css-course-master/README.md

 ### Q2: I'm stuck!
 Where do I get help?

 **A:** Have you actually tried to fix the problem on your own?
 Have you compared your code to the final code?
-If you failed fixing your problem, please **post a detailed description of the problem to the Q&A area of that video over at Udemy**
+If you failed fixing your problem, please

 ### Q3: What VSCode theme are you using?
 What about extensions and settings?